frankburgs/main/information-technology/networking/cybersecurity.md

 - Disable unused features & ports, built-in accounts, change all default passwords, check documentation for default, backdoor, hidden accounts.
 - VPN (encrypts traffic), IDS/IPS.
+- Use whois lookup tool.

 # Hardening
 - Traffic can be approved or denied based on IP addresses, ports, domain names, and even specific words and phrases.
 - The NIST risk management framework (RMF) says to prepare, categorize, select, implement, assess, authorize, monitor.
+# Internet protocol security (IPsec)
+- A suite of network standards & protocols that use cryptography to protect data traveling over the internet.
+- Authentication header (AH) protocol authenticates senders & IP addresses.
+- Encapsulating security payload (ESP) protocol encrypts data and authenticates data & senders.
+- In tunnel mode each packet is rewrapped in a new layer with a new header and encrypted, common in site-site VPN.
+- In transport mode the IP header of original data packet is left unencrypted, only the content is encrypted. common in host-host VPN.
+- Security associations (SA) defines which types of hashing & encryption are used.
+- Internet key exchange (IKE) secure exchange of cryptographic, keys.
+- Encryption & hashing algorithms.
+- Anti-replay protection.

 ## Security sockets layer (SSL)
 - Authenticate a website's identity and enable an encrypted connection between a browser and a server.
 - SSL certificates come from root certificate stores (Apple, Microsoft, Mozilla, Google, et al.)or CA's.
 - Provide HTTPS URL, prevent fake sites, verify ownership.
 ## Basic
 - Lock when not in use, use antivirus & VPN, HTTPS traffic only, proper passwords & MFA, physically secure, automatic updates enabled.
 ## Encryption
 - Advanced encryption standard (AES) is symmetric encryption.
 - Cipher (substitutional, columnar transposition) is an algorithm that converts plain text into ciphertext.